markjprice/cs12dotnet8/docs/ch15-blazor-wasm.md

 3. In the `Northwind.Blazor.Wasm.csproj` project file, make changes as shown in the following list, and as shown in the following markup:
     - Add entries to configure no `launchSettings.json` and default static web assets.
     - Remove the package reference for `Microsoft.AspNetCore.Components.WebAssembly.DevServer` because this project will not host the Blazor components.
-    - Add a package reference for `Microsoft.Extensions.Http` so we can call a Web API service easily.
     - Add a project references to the Northwind entity models and services libraries.
 ```xml
 <Project Sdk="Microsoft.NET.Sdk.BlazorWebAssembly">